Yeary02/techin510final/README.md

 - Implement more robust error handling and user feedback mechanisms.
 - Explore integration with other platforms and services to expand functionality.

----

-This README provides potential users and contributors with a clear overview of the project, its setup, and reflections on the learning and challenges faced during development.
-Adjust the paths and placeholders to fit your actual project setup and repository details.